angular/angular/src/cdk/overlay/overlay.md

 `BlockScrollStrategy` will block page scrolling while the overlay is open.
-Note that some applications may implement special or customized page scrolling; if the `BlockScrollStrategy` conflicts with this kind of situation, it can be overriden by re-providing `BlockScrollStrategy` with a custom implementation.
+Note that some applications may implement special or customized page scrolling; if the `BlockScrollStrategy` conflicts with this kind of situation, it can be overridden by re-providing `BlockScrollStrategy` with a custom implementation.

 `RepositionScrollStrategy` will re-position the overlay element on scroll.
 Note that this will have